CanYuzbey/DSA210_CanY-zbey_Project/README.md

 ---

+## AI Assistance Disclosure

+I used ChatGPT to help improve the README structure and to draft example Python code for EDA plots and correlation testing.
+Example prompts used:
+- "Write a professional README for this project with EDA, hypothesis testing, and p-values."
+- "Generate Python code to produce EDA plots (histograms, boxplots, time trends) and compute Pearson correlation with p-value."

+All analysis decisions, dataset selection, interpretation, and final integration were done by me.

+---

 ## How to Run the Analysis

 This analysis was developed and executed using **Google Colab**, but it can also be run locally.